 New data demonstrates the success of Everglades projects across South Florida-proving recent investments and momentum are working.
 Florida Governor Ron DeSantis prioritized environmental protection and Everglades restoration for the State of Florida when he signed Executive Order 19-12 on January 10, 2019, his second day in office.
-The sweeping order secured historic environmental funding, expedited Everglades projects, and implemented major water quality improvements.
-The Florida Department of Environmental Protection and South Florida Water Management District continue collaborating to advance Everglades projects and improve water quality.
 To date, 50+ Everglades projects have been completed, broken ground or hit a major milestone since January of 2019.